What are Braces?

 Clear (Ceramic) Braces

-Additionally, the clear elastics – or ligatures – used on the brackets can become discolored if you drink a lot of tea, red wine or coffee, or if you smoke.
+Additionally, the clear elastics – or ligatures – used on the brackets can become discolored if you drink a lot of tea, red wine, or coffee, or if you smoke.
 Dr. AlJanabi and his professional staff can recommend ways to keep your clear braces looking as bright and shiny as possible.
 Furthermore, the clear elastics are changed at every monthly fitting, so if they do become stained, it’s only a temporary problem.

-Not only are the aligners inconspicuous, they are also removable; therefore they do not interfere with normal dietary habits.
+Not only are the aligners inconspicuous, but they are also removable; therefore they do not interfere with normal dietary habits.
 Additionally, brushing and flossing are less difficult in comparison to patients who undergo treatment with braces.
 Furthermore, unlike braces, clear aligners are more comfortable and therefore less likely to irritate the mouth and gums.

 Common Concerns about Braces

 While braces are an excellent option for many people, they do come with some lifestyle adjustments, including dietary restrictions and changes to your oral health routine.
 Read about some of the most common braces concerns.